Lukas2020-code/TuamAC_Project/README.md

 ## User view

-User should be able to find information about the disciplines
+User should be able to find information about the disciplines which are training within the club.
+It should also find the information about trainings, competitions and be able to contact the club if have any questions.

 ## Features